 Sorry, didn’t mean to scare you!

 A project falling behind schedule or over budget is one of the scariest things out there.
-Take the famed Sydney Opera house for example– it was initially budgeted to cost $7 million but ended up costing more than $100 million!
+Take the famed Sydney Opera house for example, it was initially budgeted to cost $7 million, but ended up costing more than $100 million!
 That’s 1,400% over budget (Irvine, 2013).
 Here’s how you can avoid these kinds of project horror stories.

 One of the most common problems that lead to project failure is the use of spreadsheets to manage the project.
-Study after study has provided evidence that most spreadsheets are likely to contain errors within their data or formulae.
+Study after study has provided evidence that most spreadsheets are likely to contain errors within their data or formulas.

 “All in all, the research done to date in spreadsheet development presents a very disturbing picture.
-Every study that has attempted to measure errors, without exception, has found them at rates that would be unacceptable in any organization… With such high cell error rates, most large spreadsheets will have multiple errors, and even relatively small “scratchpad” spreadsheets will have a significant probability of error” (Panko, 2008).
+Every study that has attempted to measure errors, without exception, has found them at rates that would be unacceptable in any organization.
+With such high cell error rates, most large spreadsheets will have multiple errors, and even relatively small “scratchpad” spreadsheets will have a significant probability of error.”
+(Panko, 2008).

-While mistaking a single digit may not seem like a huge error, it can create significant consequences; throwing off an estimate or forecast by even a fraction of a percent can potentially affect the final results of a decision.
+While mistaking a single digit may not seem like a huge error, it can create significant consequences, throwing off an estimate or forecast by even a fraction of a percent can potentially affect the final results of a decision.
 Meaning that a wrong choice may be made, risking the entire success of the project.

 Implementing a robust project management lifecycle solution to manage your projects instead of using spreadsheets helps you to keep your projects running smoothly.

+Data Validation.
 Human error is one of the most concerning problems with spreadsheets.
 Cost management tools often offer data validation to ensure that all data is entered correctly.

+Audit Trail.
 Data is continually changing over the course of a project and using Excel you have no method to see what changes have been made, nor who approved them.
 This makes it nearly impossible to discover where or when a mistake was made, as well as who approved a change or why.
 With a cost management system, you can monitor changes and see when they were made and by whom.
 This means you are always able to backtrack through your data to confirm accuracy.

+Data Silos.
 In a project controls environment, integration of project, program and portfolio data is essential to make key business decisions.
 Spreadsheets leave data trapped in silos leaving projects vulnerable to errors.
 With an integrated project management system, data is pulled from various sources and brought into a central data warehouse.